 I have tried both and without a doubt I would always book a game drive with a guide.
 You can self-drive too and most of my friends who live in Africa prefer this but if you are new to safari I would recommend going out with park guides on organised game drives.

 The advantages of going out with guides in an especially adapted vehicle are numerous.

 - The guides are knowledgeable and can answer all your questions.
 I have learnt so many things over the years from the safari guides.
 They will also often spot and identify footprints/dung along the roads and know where the animal is headed.

-- The guides will spot animals before you do!
+- The guides will spot animals and birds before you do!
 Often they know exactly where to look too as they are familiar with the park.

 - The guides talk to each other and share information.
 If someone has found lions in the park the position will be radioed to everyone so you can head straight there.
 This does have one disadvantage though in that everyone converges on the spot making it a bit crowded.